paulross/svfsc/docs/Sphinx/source/tech_notes.rst

 become significant.
 High (64 KB) greedy reads can transform low bandwidth (10 Mbps) networks to about 10x their ZLIB time.

-Here is the result of different bandwidths for a network latency of 1 ms.
+Here is the result of different bandwidths for a network latency (each way) of 1 ms.

 .. image:: ../../plots/images/py_sim_greedy_bandwidth_latency_1.png

 With this level of network latency the bandwidth becomes more significant.
 Again, medium greedy reads (optimum around 8 to 32 KB) can transform low bandwidth (10 Mbps) networks to about 10x their ZLIB time.

+.. raw:: latex

+    \newpage

 Amazon AWS Cloud Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is an example simulation where the TIFF files are on an AWS server with a typical connection latency of 100 ms and a bandwidth of 1 MB/s (8Mb/s).
+Here is an example simulation where the TIFF files are on an AWS server with a typical connection latency (each way) of 100 ms and a bandwidth of 1 MB/s (8Mb/s).

 .. image:: ../../plots/images/py_sim_greedy_AWS.png